MfobesTechJournal/nyc_social_services_311/README.md

 Cloud Integration
 -------------------
 - Azure Blob Storage: Stores raw and processed data files
-- MySQL on Azure: Centralized storage for analytics
 - db_to_azure.py: Exports database results back to the cloud

 ---